mmai/vim-markdown-wiki/README.md

 Create or go to link :
 `nnoremap  <CR> :MdwiGotoLink`

-Open link in a new window :
+Open link in a new split with SPACE + ENTER :
 `nnoremap <Space><CR> <C-w>v:MdwiGotoLink<CR>`

 Return to previous page  :